RDjarbeng/RDjarbeng/_posts/2024-09-04-automating-rpi.md

 #### Step 2: Add the Following Content to the Service File

 Replace the paths and script names as needed for your setup.
+Paste this inside the nano editor.

 ```ini
 [Unit]